-New standards, amendments and interpretations effective from 1 January 2023
+New standards, amendments and interpretations effective from 1 January 2024

-On 1 January 2023, the Group adopted the new or amended SFRS(I) and interpretations to SFRS(I) that are mandatory for application for the financial year.
+On 1 January 2024, the Group adopted the new or amended SFRS(I) and interpretations to SFRS(I) that are mandatory for application for the financial year.
 The adoption of these standards did not result in significant changes to the Group's accounting policies and had no material impact to the Group's financial statements, except as disclosed below.

-The following standards and interpretations are effective for annual periods beginning on or after 1 January 2023, disclosure shall be made in the "Basis of preparation" if the change in accounting policy had a material effect on the current period or any prior period:
+The following standards and interpretations are effective for annual periods beginning on or after 1 January 2024, disclosure shall be made in the "Basis of preparation" if the change in accounting policy had a material effect on the current period or any prior period:

-Effective date (annual periods beginning on or after) SFRS(I) 17 : Insurance Contracts 1 January 2023 Amendments to SFRS(I) 1-1 and SFRS(I) Practice Statement 2 : Disclosure of Accounting Policies 1 January 2023 Amendments to SFRS(I) 1-8 : Definition of Accounting Estimates 1 January 2023 Amendments to SFRS(I) 1-12 : Deferred Tax related to Assets and Liabilities arising from a Single Transaction 1 January 2023 Amendments to SFRS(I) 1-12 : International Tax Reform - Pillar Two Model Rules 1 January 2023 Amendments to SFRS(I) 17 : Initial Application of SFRS(I) 17 and SFRS(I) 9 - Comparative Information 1 January 2023
+(annual periods beginning on or after) Amendments to SFRS(I) 1-1 : Classification of Liabilities as Current or Non-current 1 January 2024 Various : Amendments to SFRS(I) 1-1: Non- current liabilities with covenants 1 January 2024 Amendments to SFRS(I) 16 : Lease Liability in a Sale and Leaseback 1 January 2024 Amendments to SFRS(I) 1-7 and SFRS(I) 7 : Supplier Finance Arrangements 1 January 2024

-Amendments to SFRS(I) 1-1 Presentation of Financial Statements: Disclosure of Accounting Policies and SFRS(I) Practice Statement 2
+Amendments to SFRS(I) 1-1 Presentation of Financial Statements: Classification of liabilities